Balance logo

 Visit Balance

-Doctor's Verdict on Balance
+Research Note on Balance

-Balance is best for consumers seeking unbiased, personalized financial guidance from a non-profit source, particularly those preparing for homeownership or managing debt.
+Balance is profile signals for consumers seeking unbiased, personalized financial guidance from a non-profit source, particularly those preparing for homeownership or managing debt.
 The main caveat is that their service model relies on coaching appointments and workshops with limited capacity, so consumers should verify availability and timeframes before enrolling, and understand that some services may carry costs despite the organization's non-profit status.

 • Consumers preparing for homeownership who need comprehensive mortgage process and down-payment guidance